Ecclesiastical Divorces

 The system of annulments has been one that evolved in the life of the Church.
 Prior to the evolution of this system, there were differing opinions as to how to deal with divorced and remarried Christians.
 The Eastern system of ecclesiastical divorces was one such attempt to deal with this problem.

-I wouldn’t conclude that “the teaching has changed,” but rather that the praxxis has evolved.
+I wouldn’t conclude that “the teaching has changed,” but rather that the praxis has evolved.
 When the Christian religion was first legalized in the fourth century, there was no uniform way to deal with divorced Christians.
 The mind of the Church has always held that divorce is objectively evil, but the pastoral dilemma of how to deal with these people is a different matter.

 Ecclesiastical divorces were one attempt to handle the problem in a firm yet sensitive manner.
 The annulment system was another attempt, which didn’t actually evolve into its present form until later.
 In both cases the Church taught the objective evil of divorce, but was searching for a way to pastorally re-integrate the victims of divorce into the life of the Church.
 In the end the annulment system won the day.
 The Eastern Orthodox Church ceased being in communion with the Catholic Church in 1054 AD, so they are still using the previous system that dominated in the East.